Answers to questions about renewable and non-renewable energy sources.

 If you get your power from an electricity retailer, the simple answer is no.

 While most of New Zealand’s power is generated by hydro power stations, these can be affected by low levels of rainfall and melting snow.
 Less water means less power is produced, so the shortfall is often made up by using an alternative non-renewable source such as coal or gas.

 Even if a generating company claims to produce 100 percent of its electricity from renewable sources, it does not mean that the retail electricity to your home came from 100 percent renewable sources.
 All of the generating companies feed the power they produce (from renewable and non-renewable sources) into the national grid.
 So the power in the national grid is a combination of both types – and it becomes impossible to say that your particular power is from either a renewable or non-renewable source alone.

 The only way to ensure all your electricity is from a renewable source is to create your own power – such as from your own solar panels, mini hydro station or wind turbines.

-The Energy Efficiency and Conservation Authority (EECA) provides a list of companies that provide renewable energy products and services which you can view here.
+The Energy Efficiency and Conservation Authority (EECA) provides information on renewable energy resources in New Zealand.